Engee documentation

 Details

-Matrix of torque transmission efficiency values for the gear meshing of the driving and driven gears.
+A matrix of torque transmission efficiency values for the gearing of the driving and driven gears.

-The unit uses these values to build a two-dimensional interpolation table of the efficiency versus temperature and load values.
+The block uses these values to build a two-dimensional interpolation table of efficiency matching depending on temperature and load values.

-Each element is the efficiency related to the corresponding temperature value in the Temperature parameter value vector and at the loads specified in the Load at base gear parameter value vector.
+Each element is an efficiency related to the corresponding temperature value in the vector of parameter values.
+Temperature and at loads specified in the vector of parameter values Load at base gear.

-The number of rows shall be the same as the number of elements in the Temperature parameter vector.
-The number of columns must be equal to the number of elements in the Load at base gear vector.
+The number of rows must match the number of elements in the parameter vector.
+Temperature.
+The number of columns must be equal to the number of elements in the parameter vector.
+Load at base gear.

 Dependencies

-To use this parameter, set the Friction model parameter to `Temperature and load-dependent efficiency'.
+To use this parameter, set for the parameter Friction model meaning Temperature and load-dependent efficiency.

 Default value